davidcaron/pclpy/README.md

 `pip install pclpy`

 When pip installs the project, `pclpy_dependencies` is installed as a requirement.
-This small project contains only the PCL Windows dlls required.
+This simple package contains only the PCL dlls required on Windows so you don't have to download a PCL release or build it.

 ## Features
 - All point types are implemented (those specified by the default msvc compile flags)